-The Alderson Program in Entrepreneurship and the Jake Jabs Center for Entrepreneurship for the New West started its entrepreneur in-residence (EIR) program in the spring of 2011 with its first EIR, Gary Gannon.
-These seasoned entrepreneurs are brought in to act as mentors the CoB students.
+The JJCBE Center for Entrepreneurship started its entrepreneur in-residence (EIR) program as an additional resource for students in the Alderson Program in Entrepreneurship in the spring of 2011 with its first EIR, Gary Gannon.
+These seasoned entrepreneurs are brought in to act as mentors the Jake Jabs College of Business & Entrepreneurship (JJCBE) students.

 This program provides one-of-a-kind mentoring and face-to-face interactions with successful entrepreneurs spanning diverse fields of expertise.
 During the week, entrepreneurs visit a number of classes to chat with students, answer questions and give constructive criticism on projects and presentations.
 They also hold office hours.

 "More than Luck: Why Becoming an Entrepreneur is Not About Winning the Lottery"

 Jeanne Callahan will discuss how people can create a focused approach for becoming an entrepreneur—even while a student.
 She will also discuss possible career paths that can lead to entrepreneurial opportunities, the benefits of adopting an entrepreneurial attitude, and will dispel the myth of being “lucky” with career choices and opportunities.